Smoothing for signals with discontinuities using higher order Mumford-Shah models: Higher order Mumford-Shah and Potts models

 As mentioned in the introduction, the functional comprises a data penalty term, a smoothness penalty term, and a complexity penalty term.
 A minimizer $u^*$ is a $k$-th order discrete spline approximation to data $f$ on each segment of the partition $\Ic^*.$ The parameter $\gamma$ determines the penalty for opening a new segment.
 The parameter $\beta$ controls influence of the smoothness penalty.
 The order $k$ is the derivative order of the (discrete) spline.
-An important effect is that polynomials of order $k-1$ on a segment do not have any smoothness penalty.
+Note that polynomials of order $k-1$ on a segment do not have any smoothness penalty.

+An illustration on the smoothing effect of higher order Mumford-Shah models in comparison to classical splines and to first order models is given in \cref{fig:splineVsMS}.

 \paragraph{Formulation as partitioning problem.} As in the first order case, it is convenient to formulate the higher order Mumford-Shah problem \eqref{eq:weakSplineDiscrete} in terms of the partition only; it reads